310mc/https-310mc.github.io-tl/source/_posts/stella_maris/minitalk/shinobu_2.md

 {% img /img/es/eventstory/stellamaris/minitalk_shinobu2_2.jpg %}

-{% bubble Shinobu smilesoft2 %}
+{% bubble Shinobu smile %}
-since this is a mascot, i would love to show [it] to midori.
+I bought souvenirs for all my friends, and Anzu-dono too.

-he really loves [mascot characters], after all.
+I ended up buying quite a lot of things.
+Sweets, key holders, and other miscellaneous items…

-i am sure it is as precious to him as the [ocean] and [fish] are to me.
+Ah— My gift to you is a beauty facemask. ♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Actually…
+            Thank you.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu %}
+            {% bubble Shinobu grin %}
-            you gave [it] to midori, too?
+            Heheh.
+I'm sure you will be surprised to see what's inside.
+For you see, it's a facemask with a Shisa face printed on it!

-            fufu, you are so quick to work, anzu-san~♪
+            Actually, everyone in Ryuseitai tried one, and it was quite interesting.
+So I decided to buy one for you, too~♪
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            You really care about your juniors, huh?
+            I didn't expect that…
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu %}
+            {% bubble Shinobu norsmile %}
-            fufufu, it feels a bit embarrassing when you say that~
+            W-Was it a surprising choice coming from me…?
+I actually couldn't decide what would be good at first, and asked Isara-dono for help.

-            midori also gives me [fish merchandise], so that means he cares about me as his [senior]…♪
+            He told me that you'd likely enjoy facemasks or something soothing, so that's how I ended up with this gift.
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            Oh, then…
+            I'll use it every day.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Shinobu %}
+            {% bubble Shinobu nod %}
-            you have another [one]?
+            Fufu, it was worth the time and effort to find the right gift for you.

-            thank you~ i will give it to midori later…♪
+            I'm sure your skin will look soft and smooth with this, Anzu-dono~♪
 			{% endbubble %}
         </div>
     </div>